Alaska Geospatial Plans

 Marketing and communications plans will be used to actively engage support from the community and share information while facilitating collaboration on geospatial initiatives.
 Activities will be dedicated to encouraging transparency and inclusive community participation from geospatial professionals to enhance involvement, communication, and collaboration.

-Geospatial Foundation Data and Clearinghouse
+Geospatial Foundation Data

 Currently available geospatial data for Alaska is insufficient to meet current and future needs.
 Statewide elevation, orthoimagery, property ownership, administrative boundaries, transportation, and hydrography must be developed and maintained according to standards defined by the community.
 These data must then be made available to users through a unified geospatial data clearinghouse.